TEEVAL : BEN-PHRINSE NY MARREY – TEEVAL : PRINCESS OF THE OCEAN

 Eaghtyrane Eddyr-Ashoonagh, Aine Ni Fhiannusa, has supplied a report about the 2023 ICC in Waterford .
 Read it by clicking here.

-Len Sheppard, the Vice-Chair of the Cornish branch, prepares a Facebook page for the International Celtic Congress (click here) as well as the Cornish branch newsletters to promote the Congress and work of the various branches to a wider international audience.
+Len Sheppard, the Vice-Chair of the Cornish branch, prepares a Facebook page for the International Celtic Congress, which can be seen by clicking here.
 He asks for material for inclusion to be sent to him at associationcornishheritage@gmail.com.

 Nyn Mwooise da Margaret Patricia Crellin – Our thanks to Margaret Patricia Crellin